Lepechinia hastata: Taxonomic history

 This species was first described as Sphacele hastata by Asa Gray in 1862, from plants collected by the United States Exploring Expedition led by Charles Wilkes.
 The type locality is Mouna Haleakala on Maui, at high elevations.

 In 1940, botanist Carl Epling, who was the major authority on the Lamiaceae, renamed S. hastata into Lepechinia hastata, and based on collections by Gentry, noted their presence in the oak-pine forests of the Sierra de La Laguna of the Cape region of Baja California Sur.The plants on Socorro Island were discovered by Ivan M. Johnston in 1931 and placed as L. hastata proper, with Lepechinia expert Carl Epling concurring with the identification, but later examination of flowering plants on Socorro in 1989 led to Reid Moran separating the Socorro plants as their own subspecies due to morphological differences.

 Placement

 Epling placed L. hastata in the section Thyrsiflorae, which only has one other species, L. nelsonii, from Jalisco and Guerrero, Mexico.
-The section is distinguished by the open paniculate structure of the inflorescence with is 2 to 3 times cymosely branched.
+The section is distinguished by the open paniculate structure of the inflorescence which is 2 to 3 times cymosely branched.
 The two species are most similar in their flowers and inflorescences, but differ in their foliage, as L. nelsonii has elliptic or lanceolate leaves that are sessile.
 Section Thyrsiflorae is most closely allied to the section Speciosae, with L. hastata being most similar in some aspects to that section's L. salviae.